bhagyashree213/DSA-Practice/README.md

 ## 📖 About

-This repository contains basic **Data Structures and Algorithms programs in C**.
+This repository contains basic Data Structures and Algorithms programs in C.

-The programs are written in a simple and beginner-friendly way to understand the concepts and implementation of different searching and sorting techniques.
+The programs are written in a simple and beginner-friendly way to understand the concepts and implementation of different searching, sorting, and basic programming techniques.

 ---